rohanthewiz/element/example/simple_element_example/README.md

 ## Example project for Element

-We'll use the wonderfully simple Echo framework for routing
+We'll use the wonderfully simple Echo framework for routing.

 ### To Get Going
 1. Please get and install the glide dependency manager -- it is worth it! https://github.com/Masterminds/glide